 Nutmeg and cinnamon deepen peach and blueberry, turning them into fall flavors in this autumn dessert.
 Each skillet is perfect for two people to share!

 Rich chocolate with espresso powder (an optional ingredient, but we recommend it for the kick) takes morning waffles and turns them into a fall dinner finisher.
 Serve with fudge topping and a spoon of ice cream.

 Oatmeal and pecans meet creamy peanut butter in this fall treat.
 Hint: Drizzle with PB&J for a kid-approved garnish.

 Lightly caramelized Honeycrisp apples make a gorgeous topper to our festive fall tart.
 A sweet, buttery glaze pulls the tasty autumn dessert recipe together.

 Editor's Tip: Add a scoop of vanilla or cinnamon ice cream to each serving for presentation and to play up hot versus cold temps.

 You'd never guess what's under this decadently drippy honey-nut topping: coffee cake!
-Serve the sweet-and-stunning cake as a warm breakfast for overnight guests.
+Serve the sweet-and-stunning fall cake as a warm breakfast for overnight guests.

-Not only is our apple slab pie one of our top fall recipes, but it's one of our most popular recipes of all time!
+Not only is our apple slab pie one of our top fall dessert recipes, but it's one of our most popular recipes of all time!
 We're not surprised: A buttery crumb topping made with crunchy rolled oats and finely chopped pecans balances its sweet apple filling.

 When it comes to dessert, sometimes less is more.
-These one-bite delights topped with golden pears, crunchy walnuts, and crumbled blue cheese make a petite but perfect ending to any meal.
+These one-bite delights topped with golden pears, crunchy walnuts, and crumbled blue cheese make a petite but perfect ending to any cool-weather meal.